Your Guide to Assisted Living Expenses and Tax Deductions

 - Needs supervision because they are cognitively impaired, typically from Alzheimer’s disease or another form of dementia.

 It is important to note that care plans are not required by law, but most senior living communities prepare them for their residents.
-If you’re unsure if your senior living community provides a care plan, just ask before submitting your taxes.
+If you’re unsure if your assisted living community provides a care plan, just ask before submitting your taxes.

 3 Possible Senior Living Expense Deductions